MaximusXVIII/nerve-diary/README.md

 ## Saturday 13th
-at desk, keep getting persistent nerve pins needles feeling. no abnormla positions or anything. my right side hasnt been numb despite being at the same position. laid down in bed at 1100 and the pain is not entirely present but still getting some discomfort from the nerve sensation in my left hand and fingers
+at desk, keep getting persistent nerve pins needles feeling. no abnormla positions or anything. my right side hasnt been numb despite being at the same position.

+laid down in bed at 1100 and the pain is not entirely present but still getting some discomfort from the nerve sensation in my left hand and fingers

+while driving, pain in centre of hand, lower palm?